lakshyaag/CrimeInIndia/README.md

 # Crime In India
-This project contains data for crime in India for 2016.
+This project contains data for crime in India for 2016 and a Shiny app to visualise the data.
 The data has been collected from the National Crime Records Bureau of India (NCRB).

 The data includes the **number of incidents** for every type of crime recognized under the **Indian Penal Code (IPC)** for every state in India.